Updated for ongoing COVID-19 Restrictions - Summer 2021

 HOW TO STAY ORGANIZED

 Add project deadlines and reminders to your electronic or paper calendar immediately.
 Keep a running list of all of your assignments, the assigning attorney, and each associated deadline.
 Review and update it daily.

 HOW TO PREPARE FOR WORKING REMOTELY

-Are you expected to alert someone if you need to step away from your desk for more than a few minutes?
+Some other things to find out: are you expected to alert someone if you need to step away from your desk for more than a few minutes?
 Will you need to attend weekly meetings or check in with your supervisor regularly?
 If so, how often?
 And how does your supervisor prefer to communicate (via email, phone, video chat, text message)?
 If you’re unsure, ask!
 If you may be required to participate in office video meetings (or even if you’re not), it’s a good idea to get dressed professionally before starting work each day.

 HOW TO GET STARTED ON AN ASSIGNMENT